wangyi111/thinkingearth-hackathon-track1/README.md

 - Explore parameter efficient fine tuning techniques (LoRA, bias, Prompt, and more?)
 - Explore what EO FMs "see" in embeddings through feature visualization
 - Explore explanability methods to interpret what a foundation model focus on
-- Explore whether embeddings preserve semantic similarity across tasks
+- Explore whether embeddings preserve semantic similarity across tasks and modalities
 - Explore novel real world tasks beyond benchmark suites
 - Explore combining foundation models with other data sources (e.g. socio-economic data) for complex problems
 - ......